EPAWA's weekly Long Range Outlook

 Pattern Discussion

-Average high temperatures are currently in the 39-44 °F range from north to south across our coverage region, which is about 1-2°F higher than last week.
-Average high and low temperatures will very slowly begin to rebound through February.
+Average high temperatures are currently in the 74-76 °F range from north to south across our coverage region, which is about 2°F higher than at this point last week.
+Average high and low temperature increases will continue at about a 2.0°F gain per week throughout May and through the entirety of June.
 Any above or below average stretches listed in the outlook will be relative to seasonal norms at that time, and it is important to note that cooler/warmer periods will be relative to the time of year we are talking about.
-For example, the below to well below average temperatures listed for February 17th-23rd generally features highs in the 20s to lower 30s, coming at a time when average highs are generally in the lower to middle 40s.
-Use the average highs/lows chart below providing a point of reference for what average is at each corresponding location through March 31st.
+For example, the slightly below average temperatures listed for the May 26th-27th period generally features highs in the lower 70s, coming at a time when average highs are typically in the middle 70s.
+Use the average highs/lows chart below providing a point of reference and transparency for what average temperatures are at each corresponding location through July 1st.

 Note: Any image below is clickable for larger viewing

-Average temperatures over the next 6 weeks are shown above at our major climate sites throughout the region, with temperatures slowing increasing in February, then accelerating past the equinox
+Average temperatures over the next 6 weeks are shown above at our major climate sites throughout the region, with temperature averages increasing two degrees per week now through early July

 Long Range Outlook Table